fruux/fruux.github.io/page/2/index.md

 parsing clark-notation strings.
 We now cache the result of these, which can result in significant speed-ups for large documents with lots of repeating xml element names.</article>
-                <hr />                            <article class="blog-entry">
-                    <time>Mar.
-10th, 2016</time>
-                    <h1><a href="http://sabre.io/blog/2016/sabre-dav-2.1.10-release">sabre/dav 2.1.10 released</a></h1>
-                    <p>We just released sabre/dav 2.1.10.
-This release fixes a small issue with
-cleaning up sync logs after deleting address books.
-This bug could in some rare circumstances cause clients to not see some changes for (unrelated) address books.</article>
                                     </section>
     </div>
 </div>